dutchmims/Planet_Market/README.md

 | Could Have   | Desirable features that are not necessary for core functionality | Nice-to-have, implement if time/resources allow               | `Like`     |
 | Won't Have   | Features that are not planned for the current project scope      | Excluded from current development, potential future additions | `Don't`    |

-See the basic user story template.
+See the basic user story template below.

 ### Epics as Milestones